scottwestover/scottwestover.dev/hugo-site/content/post/2023/01/build-a-connect-four-library-in-typescript-part-1/index.md

 ## Wrap Up

 In this article, we reviewed the rules and game play of the game Connect Four and we started to build out the initial `ConnectFour` class by adding the properties and methods that will be needed.

 You can find the completed source code for this article here on GitHub: [Blog Post 1 Code](https://github.com/devshareacademy/connect-four/tree/blog-post-1).

 If you run into any issues, please reach out via [GitHub Discussions](https://github.com/devshareacademy/connect-four/discussions).

-In the next article of this series, we will start to add the game logic for when a players places a game piece into a column.
+In [part 2](/post/2023/01/build-a-connect-four-library-in-typescript-part-2/) of this series, we will start to add the game logic for when the game is initialized, add the ability to reset the game state, and look at how we can test our code.